 Examples of Seattle Accidents

 In another tragedy, much earlier in 1994, a longshoreman was struck by the beam of a crane.
 The beam, which lifts cargo, weighs several tons.
-The worker was severely injured, and later died because of the injuries.
-As with the crushing accident that led to a fatality, this one should have been avoided.
-The man was working for a stevedoring company at the time that he died.
+The worker was severely injured and later died because of the injuries.

 Legal Rights for Maritime Workers

 People working in the maritime industry, both those working on ships and those who spend more time in port-based jobs, have a right to compensation in the event of illness or injury.

 If you spend most of your time on a ship, you probably qualify as a seaman and are covered by the Jones Act.
 Many of the accidents that occur on ships can be blamed on some kind of negligence.
 If you can prove that negligence played even a tiny role in your accident, the Jones Act will allow you to file a claim to get compensation for medical bills and lost wages.